BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 ## Genotype Information

 The genotype information is stored in a separate table called `loci`.
 This table is rather special in that it is stored in "tidy" format, i.e. one record per row.
-Storing data this way makes it a lot easier to interrogate the data and write new functions, along with leveraging [JuliaDBMeta.jl](https://github.com/piever/JuliaDBMeta.jl).
+Storing data this way makes it a lot easier to interrogate the data and write new functions, along with leveraging [DataFramesMeta.jl](https://github.com/JuliaData/DataFrames.jl) and [Query.jl](https://github.com/queryverse/Query.jl).
 It also means the table will have as many rows as loci x samples, which can become a lot.
-To reduce redundant objects inflating object size, the columns name, population, and locus are `CategoricalStrings`  from [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl), which is a memory-saving data structure for long repetitive categorical data.
+To reduce redundant objects inflating object size, the columns name, population, and locus are `Categorical`  from [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl), which is a memory-saving data structure for long repetitive categorical data.
 Without using this format, `gulfsharks`, whose source file is 3.2mb, would occupy about 27mb in your RAM!
-The classes of `.loci` can be directly accessed with `PopData.loci.columns.colname` where `PopData` is the name of your PopData object, and `colname` is one of the four column names below.
+The classes of `.loci` can be directly accessed with `PopData.loci.colname` where `PopData` is the name of your PopData object, and `colname` is one of the four column names below.

 ### name

-`::Vector{CategoricalString}`
+`::Vector{Categorical}`

 The sample name, stored as a `CategoricalString`.
 Fundamentally, this acts like the `name` column of the `meta` table, except when deleting entries and a few uncommon edge cases.

 ### population

-`::Vector{CategoricalString}`
+`::Vector{Categorical}`

 The population ID associated with that sample, stored as a `CategoricalString`.
 Fundamentally, this acts like the `population` column of the `meta` table, except when deleting entries and a few uncommon edge cases.

 ### locus

-`::Vector{CategoricalString}`
+`::Vector{Categorical}`

 The locus associated with the genotype, stored as a `CategoricalString`.